GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 The SOPs in the GDI network will follow a structured review cycle to ensure they stay relevant, effective, and compliant.
 Reviews will take place both annually and on demand as described below:

-1. Annual Review Cycle: Each SOP will be reviewed annually.
+1. **Annual Review Cycle**: Each SOP will be reviewed annually.
 The OC/SDPC will initiate and oversee the review.
    The OC/SDPC will check the SOP’s relevance, clarity, and effectiveness based on the based on the [SOP Review Check List](./GDI-SOP_review-checklist.md), then updates or changes will be made as necessary.

 2. Ad-Hoc Review Requests: Any GDI member can request a review if they notice a process that needs to be updated or improved.